fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Set-AzureSqlDatabase.md

 PS C:\> Set-AzureSqlDatabase -ConnectionContext $Context -Database $Database01 -MaxSizeGB 20
 ```

-This example changes the size of the database named Database01 to 20 GB, in the ssSDS server connection context $Context.
+This example changes the size of the database named Database01 to 20 GB, in the Azure SQL Database server connection context $Context.

 ### Example 2: Change the size of a database by using a server name
 ```